funvill/funvill.github.io/_posts/2010-08-16-tractor-pull.md

 ---
-title: Tractor Pull
+title: "Tractor Pull"
 date: 2010-08-16 16:06:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: tractor-pull

 ---

 Tractor Pull is a drinking game.

 <strong>What you Need to Play</strong>